-The tool works best if you use it immediately after you notice the bug bite, though one verified Amazon reviewer had luck using it up to two days later.
+The tool works best if you use it immediately after you notice a bug bite, though one verified Amazon reviewer had luck using it up to two days later.

 How well it works

 I haven't used it days after I've been bitten, but I have used it immediately after.
 Unlike Alaska, Montana doesn't say its state bird is the mosquito.
 Still, we have our fair share.
-I was just vacationing at The Lodge at Whitefish Lake — staying just a stone's throw from prime mosquito habitat — but I also see the little buggers in my house, which is nowhere near a large body of water.
+I've taken vacations at The Lodge at Whitefish Lake — where I stayed just a stone's throw from prime mosquito habitat.
+However, I also see the little buggers in my house, which is nowhere near a large body of water.

 But it doesn't matter where I am or where I've been bitten — this thing works!
 Every time I've used it, my bite has never turned into a bump or irritated me in any way.

 My only irritation comes from not being able to see the venom I suck up.
 I wish the extraction was as satisfying as watching Dr. Pimple Popper, but sadly, it's not.
 In fact, when I reached out to the Bug Bite Thing's PR representative and asked if I could use it on pimples, she said they didn't recommend it.

 For now, I'll just stick to using it for bug-related purposes.
 And instead of counting bites, I'll be counting up all the money I'm saving by not having to buy as much hydrocortisone cream.

 For more game-changing products we're loving, check out:

 - Mosquito season is around the corner — I avoid itchy bites with this $20 repeller